BDC Hamburger Icon

 • Railroad employees

 Businesses can purchase workers’ compensation insurance from state-funded programs or private insurance companies.
 Each state determines its workers’ compensation policy requirements.
-When you purchase a policy, provide the following information so the insurance provider can determine your coverage and costs:
+When you purchase a policy, you’ll need to provide the following information so the insurer can determine your coverage and costs.

 • Total number of employees